ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Retrieval of New or Updated Keying Material {#sec-expiration}

 A node stops using the group keying material upon its expiration, according to the 'exp' parameter specified in the retained COSE Key.
 Then, if it wants to continue participating in the group communication, the node has to request new updated keying material to the KDC.
-In this case, and depending on what keying material is expired, the client may need to communicate to the KDC its need for new keying material: for example, if the sending key of a node has to be renewed, the node may request new input material to derive new sending key based on the existing group keying material.
+In this case, and depending on what keying material is expired, the client may need to communicate to the KDC its need for new keying material: for example, if the key used to protect outgoing traffic has to be renewed, the node may request new input material to derive it, based on the existing group keying material.

 <!-- FP: cannot talk about kid here, as we are not OSCORE -->